You might be able to lower your life insurance premiums with just a few lifestyle changes. To learn more, read on.

 Lifestyle changes that can reduce life insurance premiums

 - Regular exercise (weight loss).
 If you start exercising regularly, or even monitor your calories (that results in weight loss), insurance firms will adjust your premium rates to reflect this.
 However, make sure you have all your fitness records.
 Get a medical certificate from your doctor (if possible).
-An article in the Chicago Tribune, Orlando Sentinel, Kiplinger’s and other publications mentioning AccuQuote and citing me says insurance firms won’t just take your word for it; they’ll want proof of a sustained change before they make the necessary alterations to your insurance rates.
+An article in the Chicago Tribune, Orlando Sentinel, Kiplinger’s and other publications mentioning AccuQuote and citing me says life insurance firms won’t just take your word for it; they’ll want proof of a sustained change before they make the necessary alterations to your insurance rates.

 - Smoking, Drinking and substance abuse.
 If you have a history of heavy drinking, smoking or substance abuse, it will result in a higher premium.
 Cut down on these three over a period of 1-3 years and your insurance rates could drop massively.